-139. In respect of any ASEP where a minimum quantity of Firm NTS Entry Capacity is demanded (whether by bids placed in the QSEC auction or through agreement of a PARCA) in excess of the Unsold NTS Entry Capacity (minus that reserved pursuant to any PARCAs), National Gas Transmission will consider releasing Incremental Obligated Entry Capacity via a QSEC Auction to meet that demand.
+139. In respect of any ASEP where a minimum quantity of Firm NTS Entry Capacity is demanded (whether by bids placed in the QSEC auction or through agreement of a PARCA) in excess of the Unsold NTS Entry Capacity (minus that reserved pursuant to any PARCAs), National Grid will consider releasing Incremental Obligated Entry Capacity via a PARCA or Non-obligated Entry Capacity via a QSEC Auction to meet that demand.